The 50 Best Foods for Your Heart

 “We used to think that soy was a little more powerful for reducing cholesterol,” says Severson; however, the new thinking doesn’t mean tofu and other soy products aren’t good for your heart.
 “If you’re using tofu to replace animal protein, you’re getting rid of the saturated fat from the animal.
 And both tofu and tempeh are also generally lower in sodium than other meat replacements.”

-Curcumin, the active ingredient in turmeric, is responsible for the spice’s yellow color.
+Curcumin, the active ingredient in turmeric, is responsible for the spice’s yellow colour.
 It’s also the reason this spice has a wide variety of heart benefits: It’s anti-inflammatory, anti-oxidant, anti-clotting, and has cardiovascular protective effects.
 Add turmeric to your spice rack and your food.
 But, cautions Severson, “you have to use a pretty hefty dose to get the benefits.”

 Olive oil gets all the heart-healthy attention, but “soybean, canola, and other vegetable oils are also excellent choices,” says Lichtenstein.
 Choose liquid vegetable oils rather than oils that are solid at room temperature like coconut oil.
 Vegetable oils are good sources of alpha-linolenic acid, an essential fatty acid that can’t be produced in the body but needs to be eaten as food.
 These acids have been shown to reduce the incidence of cardiac deaths, making vegetable oils one of the best foods for your heart, she says.